stefanDeveloper/heiDGAF/docs/configuration.rst

 Logline format configuration
 ............................

-Users can define the format and fields of their DNS server loglines.
-For this, change the ``pipeline.log_collection.collector.logline_format`` parameter:
+Users can define logcollector formats by adding a new log collector to the main configuration file (``config.yaml``).
+This enables users to let messages be forwarded to a new Kafka topic for a prefilter, inspector and detector to consume.
+This might be necessary if your detector is relying on information that is not in the required fields of preexisting log formats.
+For changes, adapt the ``pipeline.log_collection.collectors.[collector_name].required_log_information`` parameter.

-For example, a logline might look like this:
+For example, a logline for the DNS protocol might look like this:
+TODO: add new logline

 .. code-block:: console
   2025-04-04T14:45:32.458Z NXDOMAIN 192.168.3.152 10.10.0.3 test.com AAAA 192.168.15.34 196b

 Each list entry of the parameter defines one field of the input logline, and the order of the entries corresponds to the order of the values in each logline.
 Each list entry itself consists of a list with